zhangky12/MERules_exp/README.md

 Predictive models (ECC) of transformation products (TPs) are implemented with MEKA, which require training files in arff format (experiment3/train.arff).

-Evaluation results of models reported in Figure 6 of enviRule manuscript were achieved by running "SingleGenEval.py".
+Evaluation results of models reported in Supplementary Figure 6 of enviRule manuscript were achieved by running "SingleGenEval.py".

 To run "SingleGenEval.py", three files need to be provided: